lensapp/lens/docs/extensions/guides/renderer-extension.md

 ### `clusterPageMenus`

-`clusterPageMenus` allows you to add cluster page menu items to the secondary left nav.
+`clusterPageMenus` allows you to add cluster page menu items to the secondary left nav, below Lens's standard cluster menus like **Workloads**, **Custom Resources**, etc.

 By expanding on the above example, you can add a cluster page menu item to the `ExampleExtension` definition: